Charlotte Clymer Keynote Speaker

 Charlotte Clymer's Biography

-Charlotte Clymer is the former press secretary for rapid response at the Human Rights Campaign, the nation’s largest civil rights organization dedicated to advancing lesbian, gay, bisexual, transgender, and queer (LGBTQ) equality.
-Her day-to-day work involves running the organization’s messaging in response to the White House and federal policy.
+Prior to that, she was the Press Secretary for Rapid Response at the Human Rights Campaign, the nation’s largest civil rights organization dedicated to advancing LGBTQ equality.
+Her day-to-day work involved running the organization’s messaging in response to the White House and federal policy.

-Her commentary has been quoted by the New York Times, the Washington Post, the Boston Globe, the Guardian, TIME, Newsweek, and numerous other publications.
-Her work has been published in the Washington Post, NBC News, GQ, the Independent, Quartz, Dame Magazine, and others.
+Her political and social commentary has been quoted by The New York Times, The Washington Post, The Guardian, and numerous other outlets.
+Her writing has been published in USA Today, The Washington Post, NBC News, Cosmopolitan, Glamour, GQ, The Independent, and other publications.
+She has also been a guest commentator on MSNBC, CNN, BBC, CBS Sunday Morning, and various public radio programs.

 Watch one of Charlotte’s recent presentations here.